jaharris87/lazy-astroph/README.md

 This is a simple script to get the latest papers from astro-ph/arxiv, search their abstracts and titles for keywords, and report the results.
-Reports are done either through e-mail or by posting to slack channels using web-hooks.
+Reports are done either through e-mail or by posting to slack/discord channels using web-hooks.
 This way if we forget to read astro-ph for a bit, we can atleast get notified of the papers deemed important to us (and discuss them on slack).